Skip to main content

 Sex Hormone-Binding Globulin (SHBG) is produced primarily in the liver and its function extends far beyond its role as a simple transport protein for testosterone and estradiol.
 Its production is a highly sensitive barometer of the body’s metabolic state.
 The gene for SHBG is transcriptionally downregulated by insulin.
 Consequently, in states of hyperinsulinemia and insulin resistance, which are hallmarks of metabolic syndrome, hepatic production of SHBG decreases.
 This action has profound downstream effects on hormonal balance.

-A decrease in SHBG leads to a lower total binding capacity in the serum, which paradoxically increases the percentage of and free estradiol.
+A decrease in SHBG leads to a lower total binding capacity in the serum, which paradoxically increases the percentage of free testosterone and free estradiol.
 While this might initially seem beneficial, particularly for testosterone, the chronic state of metabolic derangement creates a complex and ultimately detrimental hormonal milieu.

 In men, the increased availability of free testosterone in the presence of excess adipose tissue, which is rich in the aromatase enzyme, can accelerate the conversion of testosterone to estradiol, potentially disrupting the delicate testosterone-to-estrogen ratio.
 In women, particularly those with Polycystic Ovary Syndrome (PCOS), low SHBG is a core pathophysiological feature, exacerbating the effects of hyperandrogenism.